- 1. Bodyweight Exercises

 Lifting weights isn’t for everyone, however if you want to find ways to stay fit and build muscle you might feel like it’s the only option.

-Thankfully there are many other ways you can consider, including a number that require very little exertion.
+The answer is yes!
+There are many different ways you can consider, including a number that require very little exertion.

 Take a look below at our breakdown of 12 ways to build muscle without lifting weights: